punchcode-fullstack/INTERNAL-daily-weekly-pacing-and-comprehension/daybreakdown/week-2/day-2.md

 ## JS loops: log 1 - 10: 10 mins
 ## JS loops: (primitives): 10 mins
+- string (make a new string)
 ## JS loops (arrays): 10 mins
+- array (sum a list of numbers)
+- array (sum a list of numbers inside an object)

 ## break: 10 mins